klowe0100/overlays-wolf31o2/README.txt

 - Enterprise-ready capabilities should be enabled, versus the Gentoo tendency to focus on the desktop
 - Most packages assume a managed and controlled environment, versus general use
+- Reduce choice where it allows the user to create an unworkable system, or a broken package or set of packages